tuyenld/tuyenld.github.io/_posts/2019-02-11-upgrade-flash-chip-tplink-tl-wr840n-4mb-to-8mb.md

 ---
-title: Upgrade flash chip on TPlink-TL-WR840N v5 from 4mb to 8mb
+title: Upgrade flash chip on TP-Link from 4mb to 8mb
-excerpt: "How to upgrade flash chip on TPLink TL-WR840N."
+excerpt: "How to upgrade flash chip on TPLink TL-WR840N v5."
 categories:
   - OpenWRT
 tags: